 - Decant pantry staples: Clear jars make everything look tidy and boutique-y.

-- Swap hardware: Brushed brass or black pulls = instant modern upgrade.
+- Swap hardware: Brushed brass or black pulls are an easy modern refresh.

 - Hang a rail: S-hooks for mugs, towels, or utensils save drawer space.